PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

   </tr>
 </table>

-#### 1.1.1 Installing the High-Performance Inference Plugin in a Docker Container (Highly Recommended):
+#### 1.1.1 Installing the High-Performance Inference Plugin in a Docker Container (Highly Recommended)

 Refer to [Get PaddleX based on Docker](../installation/installation.en.md#21-obtaining-paddlex-based-on-docker) to start a PaddleX container using Docker.
 After starting the container, execute the following commands according to your device type to install the high-performance inference plugin: